About This Book

 One Meditation at a Time

 Language is the starting point for the movement towards self-warmth.
-Download my free guided meditations today to transform your inner critic into your most compassionate advocate.
+Fill out the form below to receive my free guided meditations and 5-email “Tip” series to transform your inner critic into your most compassionate advocate.
+Available in Spanish and English.

-If you’re looking for a compassionate explanation of the effects emotional trauma on your brain, and seeking solid exercises to help heal from painful and abusive childhood experiences, this book is for you.
+If you’re looking for a compassionate explanation of the effects emotional trauma on your brain, and seeking solid exercises to help heal from painful or abusive childhood experiences, this book is for you.

 People Diagnosed with Mood-Disorders